1994 Indira Gandhi Airport collision

-On 8 March 1994, a Sahara India Airlines Boeing 737 crashed shortly after takeoff.
-The plane slammed into an Aeroflot Ilyushin Il-86, which led to both aircraft being destroyed.
-All 8 crew members on both planes were killed, along with one person on the ground.
-There were no passengers on either aircraft during the crash.
-The cause of the crash was determined to be pilot error.
+On 8 March 1994, a Sahara India Airlines Boeing 737-200 crashed shortly after takeoff during a training exercise at Delhi-Indira Gandhi International Airport, India.
+The plane crashed into an Aeroflot Ilyushin Il-86, which led to both aircraft being destroyed.
+All 6 crew members on both aircraft were killed, along with two other Aeroflot employees on the Ilyushin, while one person on the ground was killed.

+Background

 Aircraft

-The aircraft was manufactured for Busy Bee in 1979.
-It had also made its first flight on April 25, 1979.
-The aircraft was sold to Sahara India Airlines in October 1993 and was almost 15 years old at the time of the accident.
+The accident aircraft, a Boeing 737-200, registration number VT-SIA, was manufactured for Busy Bee in 1979 and had made its first flight on April 25, 1979.
+It was sold to Sahara India Airlines in October 1993 and was almost 15 years old at the time of the accident.
 It was equipped with 2 Pratt & Whitney JT8D-17 engines.

 Flight crew

 The flight crew consisted of a flight instructor and three trainee pilots.

 Accident

-On Tuesday, March 8, 1994, the Boeing 737-200 took off from Delhi-Indira Gandhi International Airport, India.
-At the time of the accident, the Boeing 737-200 had completed five normal training exercises and landings.
-However, during the sixth training exercise, the aircraft climbed to 400–500 ft when it banked left and crashed at the International Terminal Apron.
-The wreckage of aircraft hit an Aeroflot Ilyushin Il-86 aircraft, Flight 558, parked on Bay No. 45 as a result of which it also caught fire.
-All 4 crew members were killed, as well as all 4 crew members inside the Aeroflot Ilyushin Il-86 aircraft.
-Additionally, an employee of an airport oil company was killed when the plane impacted the tarmac.
+At about 2:54 pm on Tuesday, March 8, 1994, the Boeing 737-200 took off from Delhi-Indira Gandhi International Airport, India, on the sixth of a planned series of touch-and-go landings.
+After climbing to 400–500 ft, it banked left and crashed at the International Terminal apron.
+The wreckage collided with an Aeroflot Ilyushin Il-86 aircraft, registration number RA-86119, Flight 558, which was parked on Bay No. 45 after making an unscheduled layover and undergoing repairs.
+The Ilyushin was fully loaded with fuel and also caught fire as a result of the impact.
+Both aircraft were destroyed and all 4 crew members on board the Boeing were killed, as well as all 4 Aeroflot employees on board the Ilyushin: 2 crew members, a ground engineer, and an airport worker.
+Additionally, an employee of Bharat Petroleum, the airport fuel supplier, was killed on the tarmac.
+At least two air bridges and other ground facilities were damaged.